Clara Luvanga: Club career

-Dux Logroño

 In August 2023, Luvanga signed with the Spanish Second division side Dux Logroño.
 She made her official debut under a DUX Logroño shirt on August 30 against UDL and helped them with a 7-0 victory.
 She went on to play a total of six games and score two goals before leaving the club to join Al Nassr.

-Al-Nassr

 In October 2023, Luvanga joined Saudi Women's Premier League side Al-Nassr.
 On 13 October 2023, she debuted for Al-Nassr in a 6–0 win over Al-Riyadh.
 On 3 November 2023, she scored her first goal, scoring a brace against Eastern Flames.
+She won three consecutive league titles with the club, securing the league golden boot with 24 goals in the 2025–26 season.
+She also scored a hat trick that season in the Saudi Women's Cup final and won the WAFF Women's Clubs Championship.

+On 9 September 2026, the Washington Spirit announced the signing of Luvanga on a four-year contract, making her the first Tanzanian in the National Women's Soccer League (NWSL).

 International career

 Luvanga was the top scorer of 2022 African U-17 Women's World Cup qualification with ten goals.